EdiItor's note: This article was written in 2015, and updated for 2017, when news of Sea-Tac Airport's new Mamava pods was released.

 If you’re a nursing mother, you know how challenging it can be to find a place to nurse in comfort when out in public.
 But what if you are a nursing mother, away from your child, and you need to pump?
-Where do mothers on the go go to pump?
+Where do mothers on the go pump in public?

 You certainly can’t do it just anywhere.
 (Starbucks armchair, anyone?)

 Expressing milk can be a stressful task, and the lack of available, comfortable locations to hook up that machine make it even more challenging.
 Even when there are facilities available to nursing moms, they may not be adequately advertised and are too few in number.

 More than conveniences, public pumping stations support the health of babies, mothers and the whole family, experts say.
 “A mother who is pumping needs a private space because there’s so much more exposure while she’s setting up.
 She needs a sink to be able to wash her hands and pump parts, and an outlet,” says Emily Pease, RN, the charge nurse for lactation services at Swedish Medical Center’s Lytle Center for Pregnancy and Newborns.

 Pease says there’s a noticeable lack of these public facilities for nursing mothers in the Seattle area.
 “There is an international sign for breastfeeding that would be great to have any business post to indicate that nursing mothers are welcome,” she says.

 Despite the lack of support for moms who need to pump in public, more options are starting to, um, flow.